cong-khai-nguyen/cong-khai-nguyen/README.md

 ###
 **`Software Developer`**
 <h3 align="left">👩‍💻  About Me</h3>
-<p align="left">In my journey as a computer science student at the University of Houston, my passion for software engineering has been a constant companion, driving me to explore the vast possibilities within technology.
-My academic and professional experiences have offered me a playground to not only apply but also enhance my skills across a diverse technological landscape, including Java, JavaScript, TypeScript, Python, C#, and React.
-Through various internships, I've had the privilege of contributing to projects that span R&D, full-stack development, and data management, always with an eye towards creating more intuitive and efficient solutions.
-As I stand on the cusp of completing my education, my commitment is to continue evolving as a software engineer, leveraging my knowledge to solve real-world challenges.</p>
+<p align="left">Hello!
+I'm a computer science enthusiast currently studying at the University of Houston, where my passion for software engineering shapes my academic and professional path.
+My journey so far has been an exhilarating exploration of technology's vast possibilities, from Java to React.
+I've had the chance to apply and refine my skills through internships, tackling projects in R&D, full-stack development, and data management.
+As I prepare to complete my education, my goal remains: to evolve continually as a software engineer, applying what I've learned to address real-world challenges.</p>

 ###